-Chapter 7 The binding study advice
+Chapter 7 The binding study advice and the decision study progress

-Article 7.1 Student file
+Article 7.1 Student file binding study advice

-- 7.1.1 For the implementation of the Leiden University's Regulations on the Binding Study Advice, the coordinator of studies, the coordinator of studies maintains a file on behalf of the Board of Examiners for every student that is included in the scope of the regulations. - 7.1.2 The file includes a description of the student's personal circumstances, as referred to in Article 7.8b(3) of the Act, as well as a study plan adapted to these personal circumstances recorded by the student, if applicable. - 7.1.3 Every student has the right to inspect their file, as referred to in 7.1.1, and, if they so wish, to add their objections to the contents of the file.
+- 7.1.1 For the implementation of the Leiden University's Regulations on the Binding Study Advice, the study adviser/education coordinator, the coordinator of studies maintains a file on behalf of the Board of Examiners for every student that is included in the scope of the regulations. - 7.1.2 The file includes a description of the student's personal circumstances, as referred to in Article 7.8b(3) of the Act, as well as a study plan adapted to these personal circumstances, if applicable, recorded by the student in consultation with the study adviser. - 7.1.3 Every student has the right to inspect their file, as referred to in 7.1.1, and, if they so wish, to add their objections to the contents of the file.

-Article 7.2 The advice
+Article 7.2 The binding study advice